-Stabilisation of the cuttings has been carried out as part of the RMS slope maintenance program.
-Post stabilisation slope risk assessments in accordance with the RMS Guide to Slope Risk Analysis (RMS, 2014) are being carried out and will form the baseline survey for these slopes.
+Stabilisation of the cuttings has been carried out as part of the RMS slope maintenance program prior to extraction of Longwall 301.
+Post stabilisation slope risk assessments in accordance with the RMS Guide to Slope Risk Analysis (RMS, 2014) form the baseline survey for these slopes.